luanpotter/rex/examples.md

 It will pipe stdin to stdout unharmed, but log it in a `__rex__.bak` file.

-* replace tabs with spaces on all files in a project
+## Replace tabs with spaces on all files in a project

 ```bash
 find . | rex -f '    ' '\t'